 Attracting and retaining great talent is always a challenge, perhaps now more than ever.
 Forty percent of U.S. workers said they would look for a new job this year, according to a study by Dale Carnegie and MSW Research; and Gallup puts that number even higher, at 51 percent.

 One of the ways businesses are trying to retain current employees and attract new ones is by offering everything from long-term benefits like matching 401(k) plans to in-the-now perks like cold brew coffee on tap.

-A recent Gallup’s State of the American Workplace report found that certain benefits and perks are so important to employees that they are willing to leave their jobs for new positions that offer the kind of options they’re seeking — mainly great flexibility and financial rewards.
+Offering employee benefits is important.
+A recent Gallup’s State of the American Workplace report found that certain benefits and perks are so crucial to employees that they are willing to leave their jobs for new positions that offer the kind of options they’re seeking — mainly great flexibility and financial rewards.

 The same report indicates that most organizations do offer some level of benefits that these employees are looking for — health insurance, paid vacation, 401(k)s — but employees are still willing to leave.
 That could mean the quality of those offerings are lacking, or it could be there are benefits and perks that an employee wants and the company doesn’t offer.